 • Any medicines you need in a small, zip-lock bag.

-Spoon, Fork, Cup & Metal Pot, with no plastic parts and preferably with a lid.
+Spoon, Fork, Cup & Metal Pot, with no plastic parts (may be used over the fire) and preferably with a lid.
 Ideally, the pot should be big enough to keep the cup, spoon and fork inside, but small enough to fit inside your large packing bag/backpack.
 The pot will be used for boiling water, cooking food over a campfire and eating out of it.
-We recommend stainless steel (check Goodwill and other used stores first, then search online, visit sporting goods stores, housewares departments or depending on your budget and future use, go to REI, etc.) because it is durable and healthy to use when cooking, often has small handles which is nice for usability, and most important, isn’t as toxic (unlike aluminum) when used over the long term.
+We recommend stainless steel (check Goodwill and other used stores first, then search online, visit sporting goods stores, housewares departments or depending on your budget and future use, go to REI, etc.).
+Stainless steel is durable and healthy to use when cooking, often has small handles for ease of use, and most important, isn’t potentially toxic (unlike aluminum) when used over the long term.
 Titanium is an excellent option for backpacking, but it is very expensive.
 Bottom line: any sort of metal bowl and cup will be fine; getting the perfect pot takes time and usually money, so just grab the oldest thing you have at home if you want.

 Wool or synthetic hat for warmth.

 Sun hat – baseball cap is fine, but full brim yet packable is best.
-You can also use a bandanna.
+You can also use a bandanna along with a baseball cap to protect your neck.

-Leather work gloves (leather because it is safe for working with tools/knives, for warmth, and around fire) although these are hard to find in kids sizes, so check online or let us know if you can’t find any.
-Probably won’t be needed at Film Camp, the Wildlife Safari or Wild Chefs & Healers, but absolutely required at Backcountry Leadership, Wilderness Survival Camps, Fishing Camp and of course Ancient Archers & Artisans.
+Leather work gloves – We require leather because it is safe for working with tools/knives, for warmth, and around fire) although these are hard to find in kids sizes, so check online or let us know if you can’t find any.

 Sleeping Bag that fits into a semi-small stuff-sack to save space, speed packing, and add some water resistance.
-The mid-price range kind at cheaper sporting-goods stores like Fred Meyer or Big Five are good enough, and we have some extras in case you can’t afford or don’t have time to get one yourself.
+The mid-price range kind at cheaper sporting-goods stores like Fred Meyer or Big Five are good enough, and we have some extras in case you can’t afford or don’t have time to get one yourself (must let us know in advance).

-Closed-cell foam Sleeping Pad (although we have plenty of extras of these) preferably the square fold-up type (roll up is ok, too, just bring some string or rope to tie it up) since they are easiest to pack and use.
+Closed-cell foam Sleeping Pad the rectangular fold-up type is great.
+Roll up is ok, too, just bring some string or rope to tie it up.
 Air mattress pads are not okay unless you have arthritis, since they pop holes easily when we sleep under the stars, and do not provide protection during lightning storms, however rare they are in low elevation Western Washington.

-Small fleece blanket to cover your sleeping bag when cold or sleeping out under the stars.
+Small fleece blanket to cover your sleeping bag when cold or to protect from dew when sleeping out under the stars.

 Clothing: We recommend natural colors or patterns, that are not noisy or “swooshy sounding” when moving in them.
 Earth-tone clothes are best for the camp skill games we do every week, and they may increase chances of seeing wildlife.
 Please make sure to label all items with your name.

-Rain gear if there is any chance of precipitation in the forecast: bring/buy a medium-gauge, $35 rainsuit (jacket and pants).
+Rain gear: Must have some sort of rain jacket.
+If there is any chance of precipitation in the forecast, also bring a pair of rain pants.
+This is especially important for those attending Wildlife Tracking because we will be travelling extensively through the underbrush.
+The easiest is a medium-gauge rainsuit (jacket and pants).
 If you already have more expensive or durable rain gear, that’s fine too, but the kind at Fred Meyer / Walmart / Big K / Big 5 are great for what we do.
-The super inexpensive types aren’t durable enough.

-For the Backcountry Leadership camp, Film Camp, Wilderness Survival Camps, Fishing Camp, and if there is any rain forecast for any other camp, then long underwear bottoms or comfortable synthetic leggings are key to warmth at night and during wet weather.
+Long underwear: For Wilderness Survival, and/or if there is any rain forecast for any other camp, then long underwear bottoms or comfortable synthetic leggings are key to warmth at night and during wet weather.
 Fred Meyer / Walmart / Big 5 / Etc. often have soft synthetic long underwear bottoms which are not of great quality, but they do the trick.
 Wool or silk long underwear are also great.

 2-5 regular undershirts (t-shirts and tank-tops should be tasteful) at your discretion.

 2-3 thinner long-sleeve shirts (for layering, especially if rain or cooler weather is forecast).
-1) One needs to be synthetic, but those thin “Body Glove/Under Armour-style” tops are not good for our climate except when swimming or to keep sun off during hot days, so better are warm ones like softer polypropylene, merino wool, etc. that are more expensive at places like REI, or just get an extra wool/fleece shirt (button-down, sippered or pullover) at Goodwill / Value Village for wet weather and cool nights/mornings as described in the next paragraph.
+1) One needs to be synthetic.
+The thin “Body Glove/Under Armour-style” tops are not good for our climate except when swimming or to keep sun off during hot days.
+Better choices are warm ones like softer polypropylene, merino wool, etc. They are more expensive at places like REI, or just get an extra wool/fleece shirt (button-down, zippered or pullover) at Goodwill / Value Village for wet weather and cool nights/mornings as described in the next paragraph.
 2) The other long-sleeve shirt should be a comfortable cotton shirt that would be good for moving through underbrush in warm weather.

 Two Outer Tops that are good in cold/wet weather: Wool Shirt like a button-down shirt from Goodwill / Value Village / St. Vincent de Paul or fleece jacket/pullover.
 We do have some extra fleece pullovers, so if your budget is limited, just tell us in advance to bring one for you.
 Please note that cotton coats are worthless when wet.
 Don’t bring any.
 Cotton is very comfortable, and can be tightly woven like jeans to provide some protection when working with tools and moving through sticker bushes, but again, don’t count on it if you ever need to stay warm in Western Washington.
 Remember that it gets cold and wet by the water, at higher elevations, and at night, even in the middle of the summer!